-The Great Plains Laboratory, Inc. recently added Candida to our IgG Food Allergy Test.
+The Great Plains Laboratory, Inc. has added Candida to the IgG Food Allergy Test.
 Candida problems are caused when the benign yeast form of Candida albicans mutates to its fungal form.
 Candida can take over sections of the intestinal wall causing numerous symptoms.
 As it grows out of balance it produces toxins that create holes in the intestinal lining, leading to leaky gut syndrome.
 After entering the blood, Candida albicans causes an inflammatory immune system response.
 A wide range of disorders have been linked to Candida including autism, multiple sclerosis, depression, and chronic fatigue.
 Use of antibiotics, oral contraceptives, chemotherapy, and anti-inflammatory steroids greatly increase susceptibility to Candida.

 Dried Blood Spot (DBS) Collection

 The IgG Food Allergy Test w/ Candida is available as a dried blood spot collection for patients and practitioners who can’t perform a blood draw.
 The specimen can be collected from the convenience of home and shipped to our laboratory for analysis.
-The dried blood spot test is the same price as the serum analysis.
+The dried blood spot test is the same price as the analysis.

-The new IgG Asian Food Allergy Test offered by The Great Plains Laboratory is designed for individuals who consume foods common to the Asian diet, especially those in China, Japan, and Korea.
+The IgG Asian Food Allergy Test offered by The Great Plains Laboratory is designed for individuals who consume foods common to the Asian diet, especially those in China, Japan, and Korea.
 Analytes include mango, sunflower seeds, miso (soybean paste), and green tea.
 Some of the vegetables in our general IgG Food Allergy Test have been replaced by more common Asian vegetables, such as the Shiitake mushroom, and a new food category, “spices,” has been included.
 The new panel also analyzes twice as many seafood items than our general test, ranging from oysters and clams to Pacific saury.
 The IgG Asian Food Allergy Test is a good health indicator for people who commonly eat Asian cuisine and gives a comprehensive analysis of immunological reactions to foods found in this diet.

-Update Regarding Candida albicans Scale in IgG Food Allergy Test
+Candida albicans Scale in IgG Food Allergy Test

 The Candida albicans scale has been updated to account for the observation that Candida-specific immunoglobulins are present in the specimens of virtually all individuals tested.
 The new scale is intended to provide a clearer indication of clinical significance and was established according to population percentile ranks obtained from a random subset of 1,000 patients.
 Specifically, the range of insignificant and low IgG values correspond to the first and second quartiles of the distribution, while moderate values denote individuals in the 51st to 97.5th percentiles.
 Those with an IgG value greater than the 97.5th percentile are considered to have a high concentration of Candida-specific immunoglobulins.